 - Flood irrigation interval for the last week was 14 days

-- Spray irrigators needed to have applied on average 18.2 mm of irrigation water for the week
+- Spray irrigation amount was 18 mm of irrigation water for the last week

 * These figures are approximate and do not take into account rainfall on farm*

 The Odd Spot

 The deadline for completion of all open irrigation incentive projects is the 30th of September.
 Please give us a call on 5147 0800 if you need to talk about timelines.

 As soils are drying out now is the time to be irrigating if you haven’t irrigated already.
 It has been at least three weeks since a decent rainfall event.
 Over the past three weeks we have had an average of 59 mm of evapotranspiration in the MID.

 The below graph illustrates the significant loss of moisture from the soil profile over the last three weeks, and the response to a flood irrigation event.